UPCOMING EXHIBITION

 First Place:

-BBAX Awards: Ticket to Chile for the Opening Reception in March 2025, curatorial Interview, and presentation at the BBAX LA Art Show booth at the Los Angeles Convention Center in 2026.
+Curatorial Interview, and presentation at the BBAX LA Art Show booth at the Los Angeles Convention Center in 2027.

 3 Special Mentions: